codydlewis/FIT3179-visualisation-2/data/maps/README.md

 - Used text editor.
   - Renamed some LGA regions which had "(Vic.)" suffix to differentiate between other states.
   - Remove the "Greater" prefix which some LGAs use.

+## Version 2

+The above steps were repeated to create `?-V2.json` files.
+The reason for this is because the inital process accidentally removed some LGA regions.